Claraform/matrix_multiplier/README.md

 The team used Vivado 2019.2 - it is unknown whether it is compatible with past versions.

-There were sometimes issues with the project not inporting the correct BRAM structures.
+There were sometimes issues with the project not importing the correct BRAM structures.

 If this is the case the BRAM must be manually added.